 As with any lawsuit, there is a strict time limit to bring a wrongful death action in Savannah.
 This deadline is known as the statute of limitations.
-Should you file your claim after the deadline expires, the court is likely to bar you from pursuing it.
+If you file your claim after the deadline expires, the court will likely bar you from pursuing it.
 This is the case even when the facts of your underlying claim are strong.

 In Georgia, the statute of limitations for a wrongful death claim expires two years from the date of death, per O.C.G.A. § 9-3-33.
 Complying with the statute of limitations is vital, but there are certain circumstances where the two-year window may be paused.
 For example, the clock stops while a criminal case involving the same facts remains ongoing.
 There is also an exception when there is a delay in probate.
-Never assume these exceptions apply to your case, and contact our firm as soon as possible.
+However, never assume these exceptions apply to your case, and contact our firm as soon as possible.

-Due to the statute of limitations, any delay in pursuing a wrongful death claim can be detrimental to your chances of recovery.
+Due to the statute of limitations, any delay in pursuing a wrongful death claim can harm your chances of recovery.
 Do not hesitate to speak with a Savannah wrongful death lawyer as soon as you are ready.

 Call Bader Scott Injury Lawyers today and complete your free, no-obligation consultation.